luszczewskakasia1/compute-benchmarks/CONTRIBUTING.md

   - [Visual Studio code extension](https://marketplace.visualstudio.com/items?itemName=xaver.clang-format)
   - Script formatting all files [Windows](scripts/run_clang-format_on_all_files.cmd) [Linux](scripts/run_clang-format_on_all_files.sh)

 Submit your changes via pull request.
-Maintainers are allowed to push to the master branch directly.

-Please do not create wrappers for compute API calls, if not absolutely necessary.

-If you want to significantly change the underlying test framework, please contact maciej.dziuban@intel.com first.
-There are many changes planned and it's best not to interfere with each other.
+One of the maintainers will review your changes and merge them.

+Remember to add a copyright header at the top of newly created files.

 ### Adding new benchmarks
 A good way to add new benchmarks is to mimic the existing ones and tweak them to your needs.
 General flow of adding a brand new test is: